pauld-splunk/gcp_dashboards/README.md

 You will need assets information via Cloud Functions - see github.com/splunk/gcp_functions

 The App requires the events to have the json indexed extracted, so use the sourcetypes defined below.
+If you are using the functions linked above, ensure that all metrics collected are put into a metrics index.
+The searches in the template expects this index to be called "gcp_metrics"; if you have a different index name, please update in your dashboard searches.

 Perform the following updates to config files to accomodate this: